jwaxy/PyWebic/README.md

 ## PyWebic: a Python library for dynamic web development.

----

 PyWebic is a Python library designed for dynamic web development.
 The name comes from a combination of 'Python' and 'Webic', which is a made-up word representing the idea of a dynamic web.
-We chose this name because it aligns with our library's goal of making web development more dynamic and efficient using Python.
+I chose this name because it aligns with the library's goal of making web development more dynamic and efficient using Python.

-##### Installation:
+### Installation:

----

 ```bash
 pip install git+https://github.com/jwaxy/PyWebic.git